spiral/docs/components/debug.md

 # Debug
 Spiral provides embedded debug component with set of classes useful in developing and debugging your application.
-Debug does not mean to replace existed debugging tools like XDebug and create to only simplify your application development and profiling in remote enviroments.
+Debug does not mean to replace existed debugging tools like XDebug and created to only simplify your application development and profiling in remote enviroments.

 ## Loggers
 Spiral Logger class built at top of PSR3 standard and compatible with it.
 You can simply replace default application logger using Monolog classes and etc.